 So how do you set yourself apart?
 Well one thing that the admissions committee looks at is your GRE test scores.
 Yeah, that’s right, one silly little test can change the course of the committee’s decision and consequently the course of your academic (and personal!) life.
 So what do you need to get in?

-Here’s the US News & World Report data on the education program at NYU:
+Here’s the US News & World Report data on the engineering and education program at NYU:

 Estimating NYU GRE scores in other disciplines